Lived Life to The Fullest – So Should We

 The younger generation is just now discovering the flamboyant Freddie Mercury.
 Our kids and grandchildren may see us in a different light after listening to Queen and perhaps understand the times we grew up in.
 It was almost a lifetime ago but we remember it like it was yesterday.
 That music was a part of our lives.

 Our generation did not sit idly by and let life pass by.

 We all participated.
-Today we are not so different than we were then.
+Today we are not so different as we were then.
 Now is not the time to change your ways or to give up.
-Experience all that life has to offer.
+Find your key to happiness and experience all that life has to offer.
 We have raised our children and taken care of our families.
 Throw caution to the wind.
 Now it is our time to do it all.

 Things You Need To Do As A Senior

 1. Move to Florida.
 After all, it is the law.
 Everyone over the age of 55 is required to move to Florida.
 But only if you want to.

 2. Eat healthy food.
 Only one big mac a week!

 3. Go to a ball game.
 The Braves were important years ago and they still are.

 4. See a movie.
 Start with Bohemian Rhapsody.
 End with Teenage Ninja Turtles.